UD-S24-CISC374/final-project-orange/docs/egdd.md

 # Rules

-You can restart levels with 5 tries on each level
-If you don’t select the shortest path, the frog will cry and lose 1 try.
+You can restart levels with unlimited tries on each level If you don’t select the shortest path, the frogs will be sad The correct answer will never be shown
-If you use up all 5 tries, you will have to restart the game.
-The correct answer will never be shown
 There is no time constraint

 # Objects/Entities

-There is a frog, a pong, lily pads, a path.
+There is a frog, a pond, lily pads, a path.

 ## Core Gameplay Mechanics (Detailed)

 -   Navigation: Navigation involves guiding the frog through the pond by selecting lily pads to hop onto.
 Players control the frog's movement by selecting a lilypad to move the frog to it by clicking the mouse.
-Players must strategize their path through the pond to reach the mother frog while minimizing the total sum of numbers on the lily pads they hop on.
+Players must strategize their path through the pond to reach the mother frog while minimizing the total sum of numbers on the lily pads paths they hop on.
 This mechanic challenges players to think strategically about their route and make decisions that will lead them to go to the next level.

 -   Decision-making: Requiring players to look at the numbers on each lily pad and choose the path with the lowest total sum.
-As players progress through levels, they will have to make harder decisions with more challenges because the numbers will be higher on the lily pads,.
+As players progress through levels, they will have to make harder decisions with more challenges because there will be more lilypads and the numbers will be higher on the paths.
 Players must carefully consider their options and consider the consequences of their choices to find the shortest route.
 This encourages critical thinking and problem-solving skills as players navigate through the pond and make strategic decisions to progress towards the mother frog.

 -   Feedback: Giving feedback is really important to the player experience in the frog game.
-We will be providing immediate feedback through visual, audio, and animation features.
-When players select an incorrect path, the frog responds with visual cues such as a crying face and 1 less try and a sad sound effect.
-When players choose the correct path, the frog displays a happy face and progresses towards the mother frog with a happy sound effect.
+We will be providing immediate feedback through visual, audio, text, and hints.
+When players select an incorrect path, the frog responds with visual cues such as a crying face.
+When players choose the correct path, the frog displays a happy face and progresses towards the mother frog.
 This system helps players understand the consequences of their actions and learn from their mistakes.
+In the beginning levels, there will be more feedback if you select the wrong path.
+If you fail a level, you get a hint.

 ## Feedback